-There are shops that sell chocolate and then there are the Cacao chocolate shops in Portland.
+There are shops that sell chocolate and then there is the Cacao chocolate shop in Portland.
 The latter can inspire even the most hardened and cynical among us.

 When we first heard about the Cacao chocolate shops, it clearly sounded like it was worth our attention.
 Serious enough to warrant not one, but two reporters for further journalistic investigation.
 That’s when Joanna Miller entered the scene.
 A chocolate lover and recipe tester for the Paris based cookbook author David Lebovitz and an enthusiastic herself, the woman knows good chocolate.
 After one quick phone call with the simple words “new chocolate shop, hurry,” we hauled our derrieres downtown, driven by a pre-Perestroika fear that the shelves might be swept clean before our arrival.

 Cacao (pronounced Ka-Cow) is like no other chocolate shop in town.
 Pushing our way through the unassuming entrance, we were rendered momentarily breathless.
 Cacao chocolate looks more like a boutique in Paris than a store located just off of West Burnside Street.
 The space’s elegance lies in its simplicity and earthiness, allowing the beautifully packaged products to be showcased as the central design element.
 It is the chocolate, after all, that is the true star and raison d’etre of this establishment.
 Cacao is understated and comfortable, with high ceilings, a long curving marble-topped counter, and an earthy and cocoa brown-themed decor.
 A grouping of café tables next to the window, beckon customers to linger with a hot beverage and their purchases before rushing out the door.
 Yes, this is chocolate that deserves some quality time.